dsnlab/TAG-fMRI-task/README.md

 Keyboard information is stored in a .mat file and loaded by ButtonLoad.m in the UniversalHardware submodule.
 Calling ButtonLoad with no arguments will initiate a dialog to choose the appropriate file (hit cancel to create a new file).
 If the loaded information does not match the current hardware, ButtonLoad will ask you if you'd like to create a new file.
 Just follow the screen prompts.
 Always review the results after creating a new file.

+## Differences between uh_dev and universal_hardware branches
+You do NOT need to be in a specific directory to run the experiment.
+You do not need to select the study directory, the script can find it.
+Better error handling for more graceful failures.
+Windows & linux support.